-ID Functional Requirement V-3-FR-1 The system shall have a least a subnetwork element (Low Capabilities or High Capabilities) with subnetwork management capabilities (SNM).
-V-3-FR-2 The system will be able to still operate when no connectivity exists from a subnetwork element with gateway capabilities to the 6G parent network.
-V-3-FR-3 The system will be able to predict traffic demands to anticipate radio resource allocations.
-V-3-FR-4 The system shall include at least a subnetwork element (LC or HC) with gateway capabilities to inter-connect different subnetworks.
+ID Functional Requirement V-3- The system shall have a least a subnetwork element (Low Capabilities or High Capabilities) FR-1 with subnetwork management capabilities (SNM).
+V-3- The system will be able to still operate when no connectivity exists from a subnetwork FR-2 element with gateway capabilities to the 6G parent network.
+V-3- The system will be able to predict traffic demands to anticipate radio resource allocations.
+FR-3 V-3- The system shall include at least a subnetwork element (LC or HC) with gateway capabilities FR-4 to inter-connect different subnetworks.
+V-3- The system will support a mechanism for a subnetwork element to be member of more than FR-5 one subnetwork.
+V-3- The system shall enable direct communication between HC (HPCU) of different vehicles in an FR-6 ad-hoc manner.
+V-3- The system shall enable sidelink between HCs to enable distributed RRM if central RRM in FR-7 6G parent network is not available.
+V-3- The system shall enable the interaction of RRM in the HCs and the centralized RRM for a FR-8 hybrid setup.